ibm-cloud-docs/dl/faqs.md

 {: #does-dl-support-jumbo-frames}
 {: faq}

-[Ashtosh Review]{: tag-purple} Jumbo frames (up to 9214 bytes) are supported on Direct Link Dedicated.
+Jumbo frames (up to 9214 bytes) are supported on Direct Link Dedicated.

 ## How easy is it to upgrade the bandwidth of my {{site.data.keyword.dl_short}} Dedicated connection, for example 1 - 5 GB?
 {: #how-easy-is-it-to-upgrade-the-bandwidth-of-my-dl-connection}